HAFix: History-Augmented Large Language Models for Bug Fixing: Threats to Validity

 \subsection{Construct Validity}

-Regarding construct validity, a notable limitation stems from the inherent non-determinism in the outputs of LLMs.
-As LLMs generate results probabilistically, repeated runs might yield slightly different outputs, potentially leading to variations in pass@k results.
-To address this, we utilized nucleus sampling to generate 10 different code samples for each bug during inference.
-We also run the baseline, FLN-all 7 times for three prompt styles separately as detailed in RQ1 \ref{RQ1Result} and RQ2 \ref{RQ2Result}, and conduct a stability analysis of one of the repeated runs in the following Discussion Section \ref{Future Work and Discussion}.
+Regarding construct validity, a notable limitation stems from the inherent non-determinism in the outputs of LLMs \cite{hassan2024rethinking}.
+As LLMs generate results probabilistically, more repeated runs might yield slightly different outputs, potentially leading to variations in pass@k results.
+To address this, we ran the baseline experiment 7 times, with each run obtaining 10 fixes (obtained using 10 separate queries) per bug across two datasets and three models.
+Following this paradigm, we also run the baseline experiment under different model-dataset configurations 7 times, with each time there are 10 samples generated.
+We conduct a stability analysis of these repeated experiments in Subsection \ref{Stability Analysis of Inference Results} of the Discussion section.
 These approaches help reduce the impact of randomness in the generation process and provide a more comprehensive evaluation of the model’s capabilities, although some variation in outcomes may still occur.